Article in Product Design UX UI category.

-Developing an app?
+Developing a mobile app?
 First, you've got one major decision to make: iOS or Android?
 Good question.
 With a combined global market share of 99.6%, competition between these two operating systems has intensified into an increasingly narrow “two-horse race.”

 While the App Store and Google Play each have their pros and cons, they are often compared in monetary value based on users’ app purchases.
 Since developers want to develop apps that generate revenue, it's important to recognize which operating system supports the most app buys.
-It’s perhaps no surprise, but recent reports indicate that on average iPhone apps make 75% more money than their Android counterparts, despite the Google Play market share being four times that of iOS.
+It’s perhaps no surprise, but recent reports indicate that on average iOS apps make 80% more money than their Android counterparts.

 So, now the big question is why do iPhone users spend more on apps than Android users?